 Indeed, one of the theories for why the Roman Empire didn’t have an industrial revolution is because it was so dependent upon slavery which meant that Roman entrepreneurial talent focused more upon how to extract more work from slaves rather than thinking about developing technologies that reduce the work of laborers.

-And one of the theories for why Europe did invent the industrial revolution before anywhere else was the cultural change in which the Catholic church gradually banned the chattel enslavement of Christians in Europe which led to serfdom which was further discouraged leading to wage labor.
-High labor costs then helped motivate entrepreneurs to figure out how to enslave wind power, then water power, and then coal power instead of enslaving human power.
+And one of the theories for why Europe did invent the industrial revolution before anywhere else was the cultural change in which the Catholic church gradually banned the chattel enslavement of Christians in Europe.
+European elites then adopted a milder form of slavery called serfdom, but church leaders kept discouraging that in favor of wage labor.
+Partly as a result, northern Europe ended up having some of the highest wages in the world which helped motivate entrepreneurs to figure out how to enslave wind power, water power, and then coal power partly because they were restricted from enslaving human power.

 In summary, slavery was nearly universal for most of history (societies that left a written record) and we are all descendants of slaves if you go back far enough.
 Slavery is not the source of modern prosperity.
 If it were, then Egypt would be fabulously wealthy with its string of slave-built ancient monuments and long history of slavery stretching back through Biblical times, but Egypt is a poor nation.
 If anything, there is a negative correlation between a history of slavery and modern prosperity.